 You could be quite helpful in doing this research for your sister.
 On her behalf, you can contact her local library, mortuary or hospice organization to find out what bereavement resources are available in her community.
 I also encourage you to contact the local chapter of The Compassionate Friends, whose mission is to assist families toward the positive resolution of grief following the death of a child of any age, and to provide information to help others be supportive.
 (See the site's Chapter Locator page.)

 Below is a video featuring Drs.
-Gloria and Heidi Horsley interviewing Patricia Loder, Executive Director of The Compassionate Friends.
+Gloria and Heidi Horsley interviewing Patricia Loder, then Executive Director of The Compassionate Friends.
 This woman transformed her devastating grief into a way to help others who have shared the experience of losing a child.
 In this video, Patricia discusses what she has learned through her own experience as a grieving parent, and the role that her organization now plays in helping grieving parents, grandparents, siblings and others who are struggling with the death of a beloved child:

 Another resource available to your sister is our online Grief Healing Discussion Groups.
 Our Loss of an Infant, Child or Grandchild grief forum is available to her at no cost, 24 hours a day, seven days a week.
 Your sister is most welcome to join us.